suit-wg/information-model/draft-ietf-suit-information-model.md

 The Signature element MUST contain all the information necessary to cryptographically verify the contents of the manifest against a root of trust.
 Because the Signature element authenticates the manifest, it cannot be contained within the manifest.
 Instead, the manifest is either contained within the signature element, or the signature element is a member of the Manifest Envelope and bundled with the manifest.

 This element MAY be provided either by the manifest envelope serialization or by another serialization of authentication objects, such as a COSE ({{RFC8152}}) or CMS ({{RFC5652}}) signature object.
 The Signature element MUST support multiple actors and multiple authentication methods.
-It is NOT REQUIRED for a serialization to authenticate multiple manifests with a single Signature element.
+It is OPTIONAL for a serialization to authenticate multiple manifests with a single Signature element.

 This element is REQUIRED in non-dependency manifests and represents the foundation of all security properties of the manifest.
 Manifests which are included as dependencies by another manifest SHOULD include a signature so that the recipient can distinguish between different actors with different permissions.